Openscapes/approach-guide/approach/tooling.md

 > ORCID provides a persistent digital identifier (an ORCID iD) that you own and control, and that distinguishes you from every other researcher.
 You can connect your iD with your professional information — affiliations, grants, publications, peer review, and more.
 You can use your iD to share your information with other systems, ensuring you get recognition for all your contributions.

-## Quicktime
+## Quicktime video editing
-### Video editing

-Sometimes we want to edit a Cohort Call recording to remove a section from the middle, e.g. Main room chat during breakouts.
+Sometimes we want to edit a Cohort Call recording to **remove a section from the middle** and keep the start and end segments, e.g. Main room chat during breakouts.

 This video says it all: [Trimming Clips or Cutting Parts Out of the Middle Using Quicktime](https://youtu.be/82CiWXI4rlQ) (2min 40sec).
 Briefly: